mia-platform-marketplace/Node.js-Custom-Plugin-Template/README.md

 })
 ```

-`custom-plugin-lib` is a library developed in [node.js](https://github.com/mia-platform/custom-plugin-lib), based on the [fastify](https://fastify.io) library.
-It contains configurations and functions useful for the project.
-We will now add a new route that, when visited, will print an hello message and return the http response status.
+In this file you will find the usage of `custom-plugin-lib` a [node.js](https://github.com/mia-platform/custom-plugin-lib) library developed by Mia-Platform, based on the [fastify](https://fastify.io) library.
+It contains configurations and functions useful for the service setup.
+We will now add a new route that, when visited, will print an hello message and return the HTTP response status.
 To do so, let's use the following function:
 `service.addRawCustomPlugin(httpVerb, path, handler, schema)`
-to which we will pass the following parameters:
+to which you will pass the following parameters:

-- `httpVerb`: *GET*, the HTTP verb of the request.
+- `httpVerb`: "GET", the HTTP verb of the request.
-- `path`: */hello*, the route that gives us access to the logics described in our new handler.
+- `path`: `/hello`, the route that gives us access to the logics described in your new handler.
-- `handler`: *helloHandler*, function that contains the actual behavior.
+- `handler`: `helloHandler`, function that contains the actual behavior.
 It must respect the same interface defined in the documentation of the handlers of fastify.
-- `schema`: *helloSchema* , definition of the request and response data schema.
+- `schema`: `helloSchema` , definition of the request and response data schema.
 The format is the one accepted by fastify.

 A more detailed description on how to use our `custom-plugin-lib` to define the behavior of your microservice in response to an HTTP request can be found in [Create a Node Custom Microservices](https://docs.mia-platform.eu/development_suite/api-console/api-design/plugin_baas_4/) section of Mia-Platform documentation.

-In order to proceed, we need to define a handler, a schema and pass them as parameters to this function.
+In order to proceed, you need to define a handler, a schema and pass them as parameters to this function.
 Below, you can see how the *index.js* file will look like after having defined all the parameters required by `service.addRawCustomPlugin` function:

 ```js